-The search was limited to clinical trials, case reports, comparative studies, reviews, meta-analysis, systematic review, and guidelines in humans from January 1, 2020.
-The search run on December 31, 2021, yielded 560 results.
+The search was limited to clinical trials, case reports, comparative studies, reviews, meta-analysis, and systematic reviews in humans from January 1, 2022.
+The search run on December 31, 2023, yielded 667 results.
 In addition, abstracts from major conferences, references in articles, and related non-abortion searches (for example, in analgesia and sedation) were run.